ihyunnam/ihyunnam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first year Computer Science Ph.D. student at Stanford University, rotating with Professor Caroline Trippel.
-I am broadly interested in systems security.
+I am broadly interested in cryptography and systems security.

 I completed my two B.S. in Mathematics and Computer Science with Honors (2024) and M.S. in Computer Science (2025) at Stanford, advised by Professors Dan Boneh, David Maziéres, and John Mitchell.

 ## Research <a id="research"></a>
 **Passlog: Private Authentication Logging with Public State**